XiaoyuanYi/WMPoetry/README.md

 ### 4.1.
 Word Segmentation

-At first, one needs to move all the downloaded files to WMPoetry/preprocess/data/, then to segment the corpus and save the poems with whitespace separating words and with '|' separating sentences.
+At first, one needs to move all the downloaded files to WMPoetry/preprocess/data/, then to segment the corpus with any released segmentation tool.
+Then save the poems with whitespace separating words and with '|' separating sentences.
 The segmented corpus file should look like:

 ![blockchain](pictures/p1.png)